jean-zay-users/jean-zay-doc/README.md

 srun --ntasks=1 --gres=gpu:4 --time=01:00:00 --pty bash -i
 ```

-Now, you have a brand new shell where you can try your scripts interactivly
+Now, you have a brand new shell on a compute node where you can run your scripts interactively
 during 1h.